OGGM/oggm/docs/shop.rst

 1. Running OGGM from GCM / RCM data with the default settings: **start from level 5**
 2. Using OGGM's flowlines but running your own baseline climate, mass balance or ice thickness inversion models: **start at level 2**.
-   (and maybe use OGGM’s workflow again for glacier dynamic evolution?)
-   This is the workflow used
-   by associated model `PyGEM <https://github.com/drounce/PyGEM>`_ for example.
+   When using an own module, for instance for the mass balance, one can still decide to use OGGM again further on in the workflow, for instance for the glacier dynamics.
+This is the workflow used by associated model `PyGEM <https://github.com/drounce/PyGEM>`_ for example.
 3. Run sensitivity experiments for the ice thickness inversion: start at level 3 (with climate data available) and re-run the inversion steps.